swak/8th-ndn-hackathon.github.io/judging.md

 ## (7) DEMO

-Live demo pr screenshots in the presentation (2 minutes max, hard limit)
+Live demo or screenshots in the presentation (2 minutes max, hard limit)